OpenSlides/OpenSlides/docs/en/about.rst

 - View change history of an application
 - Create application form as pdf
 - Create an overview of all applications as pdf
+- voting mode: Yes/No/Abstain/invalid votes and votes cast

   .. image:: _static/images/application-overview_de.png
     :width: 45%